xyr115/puppet-dev/README.md

 "If you only have 16Gb locally, it will crash your machine"

 # The following get installed:
-"CentOS PuppetServer
+CentOS PuppetServer
 CentOS Puppet Agent
 Debian Puppet Agent
-Windows 2012 Eval Agent"
+Windows 2012 Eval Agent